pmrosa-classes/DistProg-2022-2023/p/sockets-exercices.md

 -----

-## Example 2 - simple server and client for sending a string from the client to the server
+## Example 2 - simple server and client for sending a string from the keyboard of the client to the non-blocking server

 First run the server application in a command line `server`.
 It will listen on TCP port 27015 for a client to connect.
 The server receives data from the client and sends it back to the client.
 Do it until you hit "q" or "Q" and is always looking for connectins (non-blocking).

-*Winsock Server*
+***Winsock Server***
 ```
 #undef UNICODE